Hypervisor and Storage

 Guest Workload Support

-The initial version of Oxide Rack supports guest images that meet the following criteria:
+Oxide supports guest images that meet the following criteria:

 • Boot mode: OS images enabled for UEFI booting